Ronny Rosenthal: Early and personal life

-Rosenthal was born in Haifa, Israel, His father was born in Bucharest, Romania and is of Ashkenazi Jewish descent, immigrated to Israel.
-His mother was born in Morocoo and is of both Sephardi Jewish and Mizrahi Jewish descent, also immigrated to Israel.
-His brother Lior Rosenthal is also a former footballer whoh played for Maccabi Haifa the Israel national team.
+Rosenthal was born in Haifa, Israel.
+His father, who was born in Bucharest, Romania and is of Ashkenazi Jewish descent, immigrated to Israel later on.
+His mother, born in Morocco to a Moroccan Jewish family, also immigrated to Israel.
+His brother Lior Rosenthal is also a former footballer who played for Maccabi Haifa and the Israeli national team.

 Rosenthal married a Belgian, Nancy, who converted to Judaism.
 Their two sons, Dean Rosenthal—who was Bar Mitzvah in Israel—and Tom Rosenthal, were born in England.
 Dean is director of a sporting management company; while Tom, formerly on the books of Queens Park Rangers as a midfielder, formerly played for the Dutch team FC Dordrecht, and has been capped by Belgium at the under-18 and U19 levels—where he scored three goals—and has switched to Israel and was named to its U21 national team in 2018 for the Euro 2019 qualifiers against Germany and Norway.

 Rosenthal now resides in London, and has worked as a football agent and consultant.
 His nephew is Israeli international footballer Denny Gropper.

 On 11 May 2019, Rosenthal and his family were subjected to a "terrifying ordeal", when masked machetes-holding robbers, raided his home in Cricklewood, England.